mohsenasm/gittybot/README.md

 # Usage

-Simply go to [@gittybot](https://t.me/Gittybot) chat and type /start.
-It will send you the instruction to add the Gittybot webhook address to your GitHub/GitLab reporitories.
+Simply go to [@gittybot](https://t.me/Gittybot) and type /start.
+It will send you the instruction to add the GittyBot's webhook address to your GitHub/GitLab reporitories.

+Feel free to contact me, if you have any idea for improvement.

+If you are using this bot, please give this repo a star ⭐️.

 ## Privacy